Share templates across a team

 }

-Lock the submodule to a specific ref so updates are intentional:
+Pin the submodule to a tag or commit so updates are deliberate rather than automatic:

 Conventions worth agreeing on